raspberrypilearning/music-maker/en/step_3.md

 </div>
 </div>

 Your instrument will play notes when another sprite touches the different colours on your **instrument** sprite.
-This is similar to how a guitar will play notes when a pick touches the strings, or a piano plays notes when fingers press on the keys.
+This is similar to how a guitar plays notes when a pick touches the strings, or a piano plays notes when fingers press the keys.

 --- task ---